ifd3f/astrid.tech-old/content/projects/hairnet/index.md

 A convolutional neural network (CNN) that accomplishes an image segmentation task.
 It identifies people's faces as well as what part of their face is hair.

 It was originally going to be a component in an image processing pipeline that would allow the user to simulate different hairstyles.
-A separate
+The missing components for this were:

+- Another neural network that determined face pose from images
+- A thing that takes this hair detector's results, takes the face pose results, and replaces the user's hair with a 3D hair model.